The best Farm-to-table Restaurants in San Francisco (and Bay Area)

 - Farm fact: Namu’s farmer Kristyn Leach, uses organic, biodynamic, and permaculture practices without any fossil fuels

-Recently reopened after seismic retrofitting, Namu Gaji offers hearty dishes with such a variety that you’ll end up eating long after your pants have stretched to their limit.
+Namu Gaji offers hearty dishes with such a variety that you’ll end up eating long after your pants have stretched to their limit.
 Get gamja fries, hand cut potato, kimchee relish, gochujang kewpie mayo, teriyaki, bulgogi beef (also available vegetarian) and delicious stone pot and ramen with a cold cocktail on the side.

-When we watched a short video about the farm we heard from their farmer, Kristyn.
-“We have integrity in the way we do things,” says Kristyn.
-“At the end of the day, no matter how stressful it is, I pick up dirt from the farm and know that positive things are going on.
+Their head farmer Kristyn highlights the integrity in their process.
+She says, “At the end of the day, no matter how stressful it is, I pick up dirt from the farm and know that positive things are going on.
 We’re farming in a way that emphasizes people’s relationship with a place that they care about.”
 Like all great farm-to-table restaurants, they make food that’s good for your taste buds and your heart.

 Stem is all about the collaboration between growers and chefs for a perfect process from beginning to end.
 They have “dedicated and experienced farmers oversee the planting, growing, and harvesting of the produce, freeing up the chefs to do what they do best – create delicious menu items that feature produce grown a tomato’s throw away.”
 In addition to their restaurant, they offer Health Kids Saturdays in the garden to teach children about farming and preparing their own food.

 Photo Courtesy of Leonardo A. on Yelp

-If you’re looking for even more must-eat farm to table restaurants in SF, then check out our delicious Food Walks.
+If you’re looking for even more must-eat farm to table restaurants in SF, then check out our delicious San Francisco Food Tours.
 It’s a great way to spend an afternoon on a culinary experience with plenty of stories and SF history.
 We work with restaurants and vendors to give you the freshest local tastes of pants-stretching goodness.

 Check out some of our other blogs!